erelsgl/badkan/README.md

 Copy the script code from the text box, and paste it in the file:

     frontend/util/FirebaseConfig.js

-You need to replace the old script with the new one.

 If you want to add the feature "Sign in with GitHub" you need to enable the sign in method.
 In firebase go to Authentification, in the "Sign-in method" enable GitHub.